drpicox/drpicox.github.io/_entries/projects/angularjs-tags.md

 title: AngularJS Tags
 description: >
   A new simplified way to write
-  AngularJS code in a polymer like fashion 100% with angular.
+  AngularJS code in a Polymer like fashion 100% with angular.
 website: https://github.com/drpicox/ngtags
 tags: